CodeForPhilly/ops/doc/ansible.md

 This playbook should be run on newly provisioned instances.
-It assumes that the first login must be performed as the root user and handles initializing the server's Ansible environment
+It assumes that the first login must be performed as the root user and handles initializing the server's Ansible environment.
+This playbook should only run successfully once, as it will disable root user logins as its final action.